Best time to visit Slovakia

 Petr Ivánek from our specialist Slovakia holiday company Slovakia Explorer, on the best time to hike in the High Tatras: “In terms of the weather, I’d say September is the best time for walking.
 The first two weeks of the month are good, then it gets a bit colder, but overall September is best.
 The reason is that there are no storms in September – or very rarely.
 July and August are beautiful, very warm, sometimes even hot – but the thing is that you get more storms.
 The weather can change quite quickly within a couple of hours.”

-Our Slovakia travel guide reveals the best kept secrets of this little, landlocked country, from the phenomenal High Tatras Mountains to the medieval capital of Bratislava.
+Discover the best kept secrets of this little, landlocked country, from the High Tatras to Bratislava.

 Slovakia can be roughly divided into the lowlands of the south and the mountains of the north.
-Find out about all the highlights of this brilliant Central European country.
+Find out all about it.

-Of all of Slovakia’s gorgeous mountain scenery, the Tatras Mountains stand head and shoulders above the rest.
+The majestic Tatras Mountains stand head and shoulders above the rest of the scenery.